joker-119/ExiledGaming/README.md

 - `[C4-119]` A frag-grenade with a much longer than normal fuse, that will stick to the first solid surface it comes in contact with.
 It can be detonated using a console command. ".detonate" while holding a Radio in your hand.
 	- Detonation range of 100meters.
 Must have radio in your hand to use command.
 Recommend keybinding command with "cmdbind LETTER .det" where LETTER is a unused letter on your keyboard.

-- `[939 Infused Serum]` A unique shot of adrenaline that will, when injected, allow the user to see sounds similar to how SCP-939 does for a short time, at the expense of diminished healing capabilities.
-	- Spawns in a random locker.
-Gives 50 AHP and 10 health.
-Gives full 939 vision for 30sec.

 - `[SCP-035]` An item that takes many different forms.
 When picked up, the victim will start corroding quickly.
 If not dropped within a few seconds, the victim will become a bloodthirsty monster, hellbent on the destruction of humans.
 However the host is slowly damaged over time, until their body is no longer capable of functioning and they die.
 They will appear as a shorter, fatter SCP-049, with a very stylish hat.
 	- 15% spawn chance in a random locker.
 Victim has 3.5s to drop item before becoming 035.
 Host is damaged for 2.5/sec after transformation.
 500 health.
 Host maintains control of their character, and are considered an SCP.
 Host is able to use items and weapons.
 Hosts is unable to use the following items: MicroHID, SR-119